 Normally, the Glacier Express runs three times a day.
-Since everything is a little different this year due to Corona, there will be two daily departures each in St. Moritz and Zermatt in 2021.
+Since everything is a bit different this year due to Corona, there will be two daily departures in St. Moritz and Zermatt in 2021.
 The latest timetable can be found on the Glacier Express website.

-Seraina's tip: If you are interested in the route, but not necessarily in a trip with the panorama train, there are also "normal" trains between Zermatt and St. Moritz.
+Swiss Activities Tip: If you are interested in the route, but not necessarily in a ride with the panorama train, there are also "normal" trains between Zermatt and St. Moritz.
 However, for this trip you have to change trains in Brig, Andermatt, Disentis/Mustér and Chur.
 The journey does not take much longer than with the Glacier Express and you are not bound to the departures of the Glacier Express.
 In addition, there is no obligation to reserve a seat.
-For planning I recommend you the timetable of the SBB._

-Service and gastronomy is writ large on the Glacier Express.
-After all, the journey takes almost the whole day, which is not to be expected of an unfed stomach.
+Service and gastronomy are very important on the Glacier Express.
+After all, the journey lasts almost the whole day, which is not to be expected of any stomach unfed.
 The easiest way is to order your food right away when you reserve your seat, but the menu is also available for spontaneous requests

-The window-rich panorama cars offer an almost unrestricted view of the surroundings and if you would like to get an overview of the interior of the Glacier Express in advance, you will find it here.
-All further information about the Glacier Express is also listed on the website
+The window-filled panorama cars offer an almost unrestricted view of the surroundings, and if you want to get an overview of the interior of the Glacier Express in advance, you'll find it here.

 What's special about the Bernina Express is that it crosses the Swiss border and you have to change modes of transportation in between.
-After about four hours, the train reaches Tirano in Italy, from where the Bernina Express bus covers the remaining 90 km to Lugano
+After about four hours, the panoramic train of the Rhaetian Railway reaches Tirano in Italy, from where the Bernina Express bus covers the remaining 90 km to Lugano

-Due to the fact that the Bernina Express crosses the Alps, on this trip you will be able to admire glaciers on one hand and be surrounded by palm trees only a few hours later.
+Due to the fact that the Bernina Express crosses the Alps, you will be able to marvel at glaciers on this trip on the one hand and be surrounded by palm trees only a few hours later.
 A more contrasting train ride in such a short time will be hard to find.

-From St. Moritz, the route climbs steeply to the Ospizio Bernina, which at 2,253 meters above sea level is the highest point on the Bernina Express route.
+From St. Moritz, the train climbs steeply to the Ospizio Bernina, which at 2253 m.a.s.l. is the highest point on the Bernina Express route.
 On the way there you have a wonderful view of the Morteratsch glacier as well as the ice-cold and deep blue Lago Bianco.